jpbast/frontend-coding-interview/README.md

 - Implementing a `See more` button to expand the description
 - Ensuring users can read the complete description when needed

+Add loading feedback after pressing the `Sign In` button.
+Add an image placeholder as a fallback while the images are still loading.

 ### Error Handling

 We could add more specific error boundaries to the most critical features (e.g., `PhotoList` component).
 Instead of replacing the entire page with a generic error page, we could display a different interface for the specific area where it failed, keeping the rest of the rendered content intact.